 The company is already working on the next generation of devices, the LUNA platform.
 It also announced the launch of an upgrade of existing systems, with “Augmented Intelligence (AI) driven control of the camera enabling the surgeon to focus on other critical surgical tasks.”

 Asensus signed a collaboration with Karl Storz, the competitor of Stryker in laparoscopy, for using Asensus’ Intelligent Surgical Unit (ISU) with their imaging systems.
 The 2 companies are also going to work together on developing next-generation instrumentation.

-Despite its smaller size, Asensus seems to hold against Intuitive when it comes to technical performances, at least for some applications like benign hysterectomy, with the same procedure time for less than half the cost.
+Despite its smaller size, Asensus seems to hold against Intuitive regarding technical performances, at least for some applications like benign hysterectomy, with the same procedure time for less than half the cost.

 Procedures performed are growing, with most of them general surgery.

 Investors in Asensus will be interested in the growth potential, the solid technology, the potential of the LUNA platform, and the cost efficiency per procedure.
-They should also consider the option of a possible acquisition of Asensus by a leading and larger medical device company, maybe by Karl Storz (a private company).
+They should also consider the option of a possible acquisition of Asensus by a leading and larger medical device company, such as Karl Storz (a private company).